-A proposed schedule of charges and pricing policy for the Parks service were circulated for the financial year 1st April 2020 to 31st March 2021.
+A proposed schedule of charges and pricing policy for the Parks service are enclosed for the financial year 1st April 2020 to 31st March 2021.

-Having reviewed all charges, Officers recommended that all charges should remain unchanged.
-Charges for Caravan Parks were included.
+Having reviewed all charges, Officers are recommending that all charges should remain unchanged.
+Charges for Caravan Parks are included.

-The Section 75 Screening Form had been reviewed, was circulated and an EQIA was not required.
+The Section 75 Screening Form has been reviewed, is enclosed and an EQIA is not required.

-Proposed by Councillor Kelly Seconded by Councillor Ross and agreed that approval be given for the Parks Schedule of Charges, Pricing Policy and Section 75 Screening Form for 2020/2021 and consideration be given to the continued availability of a cancellation policy for Caravan Park.
+RECOMMENDATION: that approval be given for the Parks Schedule of Charges, Pricing Policy and Section 75 Screening Form for 2020/2021.

-ACTION BY: Mark Wilson, Parks Manager/Ivor McMullan, Head of Parks
+Prepared by: Mark Wilson, Parks Manager

+Agreed by: Ivor McMullan, Head of Parks